ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 <framework-specific-section frameworks="vue">
 | ## Waiting for the Grid to be Initialised
 |
-| Due to the asynchronous nature of React we cannot simply mount the Grid and assume it'll be ready
+| Due to the asynchronous nature of AG Grid we cannot simply mount the Grid and assume it'll be ready
 | for testing in the next step - we need to wait for the Grid to be ready before testing it.
 |
 | We can do this in one of two ways - wait for the `gridReady` event to be fired, or wait for the Grid API to be set.